xward/ragent_bay/exts/protogen/protocol_generator/doc/Protocol_file_description.md

 * send_success_callback

 If these callbacks are not explicitely defined, Protogen will default to a basic callback that just prints the event in the logs (or does nothing for the "send_success_callback").

+Optional attributes can be defined if the sender is the server:

+* "multiple" (boolean): if true, the servers can send several messages at once for this shot.
+The device callback "received_callback" will be trigered each time.
+This callback is given the current message number, and the expected total number of messages.
+The current message number matches the index in the array sent by the server but note that the ordering of received messages is unknown.
+An additional callback "all_received_callback" (string) must be defined for such a shot.
+It will be called when all messages have been received and the sequence is ready to be continued.
+If omitted, default to false.
+Due to a Protogen limitation, a sequence can not currently start with a multiple shot (but you can still use an array attribute in the first message)

 Callbacks names must be unique in the sequence.